Aerospace & Electronic Systems Society Short Course Program

 AESS Chapters, IEEE Sections, Industry, Government, and Academia are encouraged to take advantage of the AESS Short Course Program.
 This program allows for the selection from an outstanding list of lecturers who are experts in their field and have delivered successful courses in the past.
 The courses cover a growing list of topics relevant to the technical areas of interest to AESS.

 The course organization is generally expected to be performed through a local AESS Chapter.
-In most cases, funds for the course are to be raised via registration fees or training budgets of supporting organizations.
-The AESS will advance reasonable seed funds to support travel costs of the lecturer.
-Course revenues are expected to cover lecturer costs, the lecturer honorarium, and venue and related course expenses.
-The surplus will generally be split 80/20 between the local AESS Chapter and AESS.
+In most cases, funds for the course are to be raised via registration fees or training budgets of the supporting organizations.
+The AESS will advance reasonable seed funds to support the travel costs of the lecturer.
+Course revenues are expected to cover lecturer costs, the lecturer honorarium and venue and related course expenses.

-The procedure for obtaining a lecturer is as follows.
-If a Chapter or Section has an interest in inviting one of the lecturers, it should first contact the lecturer directly in order to obtain his or her agreement to give the course on a particular date.
+The procedure for obtaining a lecturer is as follows: If a Chapter or Section has an interest in inviting one of the lecturers, it should first contact the lecturer directly in order to obtain his or her agreement to give the course on a particular date.
 Note that the course durations listed below are nominal and can be modified by mutual agreement.
-After this is accomplished, the Chapter or Section must notify the AESS Short Course Initiative Chair.
-If financial support (seed funds) from the AESS is required for the lecturer’s expenses, he or she must submit an estimate to the AESS Short Course Initiative Chair before incurring any expenses.
+After this is accomplished, the Chapter or Section must notify the AESS Short Course Chair.
+If financial support (seed funding) from the AESS is required for the lecturer’s expenses, they must submit an estimate to the AESS Short Course Initiative Chair before incurring any expenses.
 This estimate must be provided at least 45 days before the planned meeting to provide time for feedback and for changes if needed.
-Written authorization from AESS must be received before proceeding.
+Written authorization from the AESS must be received before proceeding.

 Short Course Lecturers are ambassadors of the AESS, who serve as an important demonstration of the value of membership in IEEE and AESS in particular.
-A short presentation on the benefits of Society membership is available and is to be included at the start of each Short Course.
-Lecturers should contact the AESS Operations Manager well in advance of each course to arrange for shipping AESS and IEEE Membership brochures and copies of society publications to hand out.
+A short presentation on the benefits of Society membership is available and is to be included at the start of each short course.
+Lecturers should contact the AESS Operations Manager at (Click to show email) well in advance of each course to arrange for shipping AESS and IEEE Membership brochures and copies of society publications to hand out.

 Following the course, the speaker and/or host are asked to prepare a short report suitable for publication and posting on the AESS web site.
 Pictures taken during the course are highly desirable.

-The AESS Short Course Committee prepared a Short Course Program Guide, a comprehensive guide to assist in the organization of an AESS Short Course.
+The AESS Short Course committee has prepared a Short Course Program Guide to assist in the organization of an AESS Short Course.

-The Short Course Initiative was conceived back in May 2015 by then VP Education, Joe Fabrizio.
+The Short Course Program was conceived back in May 2015 by then VP Education, Joe Fabrizio.
 It was presented to the AESS Board of Governors as a new initiative.
-His thought was that Chapters had no mechanism to raise revenue to benefit members.
-He was convinced that Chapters could raise funds by empowering members to offer fee-paying AESS short courses.
-He ran a pilot program in November of 2015 by giving a one-day workshop himself, drawing in many participants and proved his idea as successful, raising around $15,000 for the local chapter.
-The South Australia Chapter ran a second “pilot” in 2017, bringing AESS Distinguished Lecturer, Lorenzo Lo Monte in to give a multi-day course, with equal success.
+Joe then ran a pilot one-day course in November of 2015, which was successful in drawing in many participants and raised around $10,000 for the local chapter.
+The South Australia Chapter then ran a second “pilot” in 2017, bringing AESS Distinguished Lecturer, Lorenzo Lo Monte in to give a multi-day course, with equal success.
 The idea gained the support of the AESS Board of Governors, and a committee was put together (Lorenzo Lo Monte, Luke Rosenberg, Jason Williams) to create a Short Course Program Guide as a resource for all AESS Chapters.